CH-Earth/gistool/docs/index.rst

 ..
-Copyright 2022-2024 University of Calgary, University of Saskatchewan and other datatool Developers.
+Copyright 2022-2025 University of Calgary, University of Saskatchewan and other gistool Developers.

    SPDX-License-Identifier: (GPL-3.0-or-later)

-.. _main-datatool:
+.. _main-gistool:

 ========================================
-Welcome to ``datatool``'s documentation!
+Welcome to ``gistool``'s documentation!
 ========================================
-``datatool`` is an HPC-indepenent workflow enabling end-users extracting subsets from community meteorological datasets through a simple command-line interface (CLI).
-The tool works at large with NetCDF files, but is not limited to any file format, structure, or dataset.
+``gistool`` is an HPC-indepenent workflow enabling end-users extracting subsets from community geospatial datasets through a simple command-line interface (CLI).
+The tool works at large with geospatial files, but is not limited to any file format, structure, or dataset.

-Through crowsourcing, ``datatool`` aims to enable end-users extract subsets from any dataset available to the community members.
+Through crowsourcing, ``gistool`` aims to enable end-users extract subsets from any dataset available to the community members.

 --------------